From Student Loans to Financial Freedom: A Post-Graduation Roadmap

 Credit Scores and Debt-to-Income Ratio Management

-Understanding credit scores are essential for financial health.
+Understanding credit scores is essential for financial health.
 These scores influence access to loans, rental agreements, and employment opportunities.
 Responsible credit card usage, timely bill payments, and maintaining a low credit utilization rate (below 30%) can boost your score.
 Additionally, managing your debt-to-income ratio, which compares your total monthly debt payments to your gross monthly income, is crucial for loan approvals and financial stability.
 Lenders typically prefer ratios below 36%, excluding mortgage debt.

 Harnessing the Power of Mass Psychology in Investing